joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/23/business/dealbook/sbf-ftx-epic-fraud-lawsuit.html?searchResultPosition=5

 **Gunman in Paris Opens Fire, Killing at Least 3**\
 `The shooting took place at a Kurdish community center on a narrow street in the French capital, and a 69-year-old has been taken into custody.
-The motive for the attack was not immediately clear.`\
+Police were investigating a possible racist motive.`\
 https://nytimes.com/2022/12/23/world/europe/paris-shooting-france.html?searchResultPosition=6

 **With the Big Pieces in Place, the Yankees Still Have Needs**\